kinoshitadaisuke/helloworld/README.md

-# helloworld
+This is a repository for learning how to make a new repository.
-an exercise to make a new repository
+There are some "hello world" programs in this repository.